Emergency ascent in Indian Ocean as sub fills with smoke

 The mission said it expected to be back in the water on Wednesday, adding that emergency procedures had worked well.

 The sub was off Aldabra Island when pilot Robert Carmichael smelled smoke and immediately began to ascend.
-He told The Associated Press he quickly fitted breathing masks to his passenger, Molly Rivers, and himself.
+He told The Associated Press he quickly fitted breathing masks to his passenger and himself.
 He began an emergency rise to the surface as the oxygen indicator fell to zero.

 “It’s the greatest fear: fire inside the cockpit.
 Your greatest fear.
 Where are you going to go?”
 Carmichael said.